 The Platinum card’s current welcome bonus weighs in at 100,000 points after spending $6,000 in your first six months of card membership.
-This offer is worth up to $750 when redeemed through American Express Travel, but The Points Guy estimates double its actual travel value to $1,500, thanks to potential strategic redemptions with Amex transfer partners.
+This offer is worth up to $1,000 when redeemed through American Express Travel, but The Points Guy estimates double its actual travel value to $2,000, thanks to potential strategic redemptions with Amex transfer partners.

 This is an even better deal than the previous 75,000-point bonus, valued at $750 through American Express Travel, so this alluring offer makes the Amex Platinum and its new and improved benefits worth springing on.
 Impressive welcome bonuses are a signature Amex feature, so be sure to line up your budget to make the spending requirement more manageable if you don’t have upcoming travel expenses.

-The American Express Platinum card has a limited range when it comes to earning rewards, though it delivers some of the most valuable, versatile points on its categories.
+The American Express Platinum card has a limited range when it comes to earning rewards, though it delivers some of the most valuable and versatile points on its categories.